Mayday Parker

 Spider-Girl (May "Mayday" Parker) is a superheroine appearing in American comic books published by Marvel Comics.
 She has been referred to as both Spider-Girl and Spider-Woman.
 The character appears in the MC2 universe.
 The character was created by Tom DeFalco and Ron Frenz as the teenage daughter of Peter Parker (Spider-Man) and Mary Jane Watson, and first appeared in What If #105 (February 1998).
-She later acquired her own ongoing comic book, Spider-Girl, written by DeFalco and drawn by Frenz and Pat Olliffe, which was the longest-running superhero book with a lead female character ever published by Marvel before being relaunched as The Amazing Spider-Girl, and later The Spectacular Spider-Girl.
+She later acquired her own ongoing comic book, Spider-Girl, written by DeFalco and drawn by Frenz and Pat Olliffe, which was the longest-running superhero book with a lead female character ever published by Marvel.
+The title was relaunched as The Amazing Spider-Girl and later The Spectacular Spider-Girl.
+The character would then return in a supporting role in the event series Spider-Verse, Web Warriors, Spider-Girls, Spider-Geddon, End of the Spider-Verse, and Spider-Boy, and in a starring role in the digital series Unlimited Spider-Girl.

-The character will make her cinematic debut in the 2023 feature film Spider-Man: Across the Spider-Verse, with an infant Mayday depicted as the daughter of Peter B. Parker and his universe's Mary Jane Watson, and an adult Mayday (from a different universe) depicted as a member of Miguel O'Hara's Spider-Forces.
+The character made her cinematic debut in the 2023 feature film Spider-Man: Across the Spider-Verse, voiced by Michelle Ruff, with an infant Mayday depicted as the daughter of Peter B. Parker and his universe's Mary Jane Watson.